CoryMcCartan/midterms-22/README.md

 indicator (1 if not LV), and $x_i$ is a vector of poll variance
 predictors: $\log(N_i)$, $\sqrt{\text{time to elec.}}$, and the not-LV indicator.
 Priors for most variables are taken from the posterior of the firm error model (above), with some adjustments as noted below.
+The prior on $x$ for election day is taken from the posterior predictive distribution of the fundamentals model, shown above in the histogram.
 A relatively strong prior is needed on $\sigma^2_\delta$ to regularize the effect of firms who release panel survey results daily.
 We also cap the number of polls from any one firm at 100 to further avoid biasing